jazzband/django-axes/docs/5_customization.rst

     AXES_LOCKOUT_PARAMETERS = "example.utils.get_lockout_parameters"

 This way, if client ip_address is localhost, axes will lockout client only by username.
-In other case, axes will lockout client by username and/or ip_address.
+In other case, axes will lockout client by username or ip_address.

 Customizing client ip address lookups
 -------------------------------------